bjconlan/readify-redpill/README.md

 The generated classes are then used in association with the implementation file (the only source code in this repository) to implement this service.

+Alternativly you can check out the 'wsdl-source' branch if you wish to compile the service from previously generated wsdl source files.

 ### Running

 Calling `java -jar target/readify-redpill-0.1.0.jar` from the command line will run the application.